If You Don’t Know What Strategy You’re Using, You Might Be Disappointed In The Results

 Overall, I think taking a demand generation approach to growth is an excellent strategy.
 I think it’s a more advanced approach for more sophisticated organizations.
 I think it takes seasoned marketing and business leaders to understand the budget, timing and requirements of a demand generation program.
 But I also think it’s the best way to create scalable, repeatable and predictable revenue growth in 2021 and beyond.

-What Does Inbound Marketing Look Like In 2021?
+What Does Inbound Marketing Look Like Today?

 Inbound marketing, on the other hand, has always been about earning attention instead of buying it.
 The core philosophy around inbound is that when your prospects start looking for you, you show up and you’re able to engage with them.